Looking for a peaceful alternative to Shimla? Try some camping at Mashobra Greens and enjoy the offbeat.

-But as I reached Shimla, the weather turned unfavorable.
+The original plan wasn’t to visit Mashobra Greens.
+But as I reached Shimla, the weather turned unfavourable.
 It was the second week of November, and winter, at 2000m above sea level in the Himalayas had already begun.
-Where winter, with good camping gear – including a -15 degree Celsius sleeping bag, as I had it – is not a problem, if it’s raining and you’re on a motorcycle, it, perhaps, is A BIG PROBLEM.
-And that’s exactly was the scenario.
+Where winter, with good camping gear – including a -15 degree Celsius sleeping bag, as I had it – is not a problem, if it’s raining and you’re on a motorcycle, it’s a problem.
+In fact, a very big problem.
+And that’s exactly the case.

 Located about 12km, Mashobra Greens offers Swiss Tents and Mudhouses in the luxury segment (at least that’s what their website says).
 Where the establishment was pretty nice and the staff was great, I particularly enjoyed the setting that it offered – ‘right in the middle of nowhere’ kind!